NYULibraries/dlts-enm-tct-backend/documentation/docs/installation.md

 !!! note
     The __ENM Topic Curation Backend__ requires several postgres-specific features, including ArrayFields and column-specific distinct queries.
 Subbing in another RDBMS such as SQLite or MySQL will likely render the software inoperable

+!!! warning
+    One of the python packages, psycopg2, requires PostgreSQL to be install before installing.
+Make sure both the above dependencies are installed __before__ installing the python dependencies below

 ### Python Dependencies

 The main python dependencies can be installed from the `requirements.txt` file, which includes the specific version numbers used in development and production.
 You can simply install all required python libraries by type: